cybex-gmbh/transmorpher/README.md

 - If not using the docker image:
     - PHP was upgraded from 8.2 to 8.4.
 Upgrade your server accordingly.
+    - The `Intervention Image` package was upgraded from v2 to v3.
+        - `ImageMagick` v6 may cause artifacts to appear in images when combined with `Intervention Image` v3.
+          Therefore, you must upgrade `ImageMagick` to v7 and use a v7 compatible `Imagick` version.
 - Laravel was upgraded from v11 to v12.
   It is recommended to replace your .env with the new .env.example.
   Most noteworthy changes: